nickbalestra/nickbalestra.github.io/_posts/2015-07-05-classes-and-instantiation-patterns-in-javascript.markdown

 {% highlight javascript linenos %}
 var FunctionalSharedPattern = function(){
   // Create a new object
-  var istance = {};
+  var instance = {};

   // Add methods to it
-  extend(istance, functionalSharedMethods);
+  extend(instance, functionalSharedMethods);

-  // Return the new decorated object return istance;
+  // Return the new decorated object return instance;
 };

-// shared methods where each istance will point to var functionalSharedMethods = {
+// shared methods where each instance will point to var functionalSharedMethods = {
   aMethod: function(){},
   anotherMethod: function(){},
 };

 // Basic Extend Helper
-function extend(istance, methods) {
+function extend(instance, methods) {
   for (var key in methods) {
-    if(!istance.hasOwnProperty(key))
+    if(!instance.hasOwnProperty(key))
-    istance[key] = methods[key];
+    instance[key] = methods[key];
   }
 }

-// Istantiation Pattern:
+// Instantiation Pattern:
-var istance = FunctionalSharedPattern();
+var instance = FunctionalSharedPattern();
 {% endhighlight %}

 #### Pros & Cons

 The functional-shared pattern solve the cons we saw in the functional pattern.
-But, it still have a big drawback: the pointers in each istance are created during the istantiation only, meaning that if we add or edit shared methods those won't be available to our instances unless we update them (i.e. by invoking the extend helper again on each of our instances.).
+But, it still have a big drawback: the pointers in each instance are created during the instantiation only, meaning that if we add or edit shared methods those won't be available to our instances unless we update them (i.e. by invoking the extend helper again on each of our instances.).

 * * *